Future ISMTE Conferences

 Click here to view the ISMTE Conferences and Meetings Code of Conduct

 Note from organizers regarding COVID-19

-Please know that ISMTE is committed to caring for our members, vendors and colleagues and your safety and well-being of our participants and partners is and will continue to be a priority.
+ISMTE is committed to caring for our members, vendors and colleagues.
+The safety and well-being of our participants and partners is and will continue to be our highest priority.

-We are closely monitoring the COVID-19 situation, as are our host hotels.
-We both are following all recommended precautionary measures, protocols and guidelines from various health organizations including the World Health Organization (WHO), US Centers for Disease Control and Prevention (CDC), and other local authorities.
+ISMTE has been closely monitoring the current conditions and the recommended precautionary measures, protocols and guidelines from various health organizations including the World Health Organization (WHO), US Centers for Disease Control and Prevention (CDC), Illinois Department of Health and other local authorities.
 Given the current conditions we were given no choice but to move the North American Conference from an in-person to a virtual meeting.